min69u/Reforestation/README.md

-## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.